coumbaya/feta/experiments_with_fedbench.md

 **Anapsid traces' precision**

-We ommit this figure, as precision for this collection is always equal to 1.
+We omit this figure, as precision for this collection is always equal to 1.

 **Anapsid traces' recall**